jeffhandley/QuickReactions/README.md

 Following the link to `/Components/Timestamp.jsx`, we also get confirmation that we sent actual JSX code down to the browser and the JSXTransformer component processed it like magic.

 ## Server-Side Processing of the JSX for Client Use
-We should go ahead and follow the warning's guidance though, and convert over to the other approach: Let's conver the JSX to JS on the server (as part of our build process), and get back to serving it as raw JavaScript instead of JSX.
+We should go ahead and follow the warning's guidance though, and convert over to the other approach: Let's convert the JSX to JS on the server (as part of our build process), and get back to serving it as raw JavaScript instead of JSX.

 If you were watching closely when you renamed `/Components/Timestamp.js` to `/Components/Timestamp.jsx`, you might have noticed that Gulp *already* did this work for us and `/lib/Components/Timestamp.js` showed up automatically!